-Nursing Nancy Melvin Associate Dean for Graduate Programs and Research (NUR 449) 602/965-3948 nursing@asu.edu www.asu.edu/asuweb/nursing PROFESSORS DURAND, KENNEY, MELVIN, PERRY ASSOCIATE PROFESSORS ADAMS, BAGWELL, BRILLHART, DIRKSEN, GALE, ISMEURT, KILLEEN, KOMNENICH, MATTSON, MOORE, PRIMAS, ROOT, SHEEHY, THURBER ASSISTANT PROFESSORS ALPERS, BOYCHUK, CESAROTTI, CLARKE-STEFFEN, GARRITY, McCARTHY, NICHOLS, PICKENS, RODRIGUEZ, ZUNKEL CLINICAL ASSOCIATE PROFESSOR SCOGGIN The faculty in the College of Nursing offer a graduate program leading to the M.S. degree in Nursing.
-Concentrations are available in one of the following areas: - 1. adult health nursing, - 2. community health nursing, - 3. community mental health/psychiatric nursing, - 4. nursing administration, and - parent-child nursing with the tracks of the childbearing family and nursing of children.
+Final Examinations.
+A final written or oral examination, or both, is required.
+Each examination is administered by the supervisory committee.
+Nursing Patricia Moore Associate Dean for Graduate Programs and Research (NUR 448) 480/965-3948 nursing@asu.edu www.asu.edu/nursing PROFESSORS DURAND, KENNEY, PERRY, THURBER ASSOCIATE PROFESSORS ADAMS, BAGWELL, BRILLHART, DIRKSEN, GALE, ISMEURT, KILLEEN, KOMNENICH, MATTSON, MOORE, PRIMAS, ROOT, SHEEHY ASSISTANT PROFESSORS ALPERS, BOYCHUK, CESAROTTI, CLARKE-STEFFEN, GARRITY, LONG, McCARTHY, PICKENS, RODRIGUEZ, SEHESTED, SOUSA, ZUNKEL CLINICAL ASSOCIATE PROFESSORS BECK.
+BELL.
+FARGOTSTEIN.
+HAGLER.
+JASPER.
+KASTENBAUM, SCOGGIN, STILLWELL, WHITE CLINICAL ASSISTANT PROFESSORS P. JOHNSON, W. JOHNSON, MORRIS, SHEARMAN, WOTRING INSTRUCTOR ROSDAHL The faculty in the College of Nursing offer a graduate program leading to the M.S. degree in Nursing.
+Concentrations are available in one of the following areas: - 1. adult health nursing, - 2. community health nursing, - 3. community mental health/psychiatric nursing, - 4. family health nursing, - 5. nursing administration, and - 6. parent-child nursing with the tracks of the childbearing family and nursing of children.
+A post-master's Family Nurse Practitioner certificate program is available.
 The College of Nursing and the School of Health Administration and Policy also offer a concurrent M.H.S.A./M.S. in Nursing (with a concentration in nursing administration) degree program enabling students to pursue concurrent work in health services administration and nursing administration.
-See pages 108-109 for information on the Master of Health Services Administration degree.
+For more information, see "Master of Health Services Administration," page 212.
 The purpose of the graduate program is to provide an academic environment that fosters scholarship, critical thinking, creativity, and prepares nurses for leadership as nurse specialists and beginning researchers.
 The graduate program offers advanced level courses that can be used as a base for doctoral study and for functional role development in teaching, management, or practice as a nurse practitioner.
-The master's program is designed to prepare the graduate to - synthesize advanced knowledge using concepts, theories, principles, and research from nursing, humanities, and sciences to develop advanced nursing practice knowledge which emphasizes the holistic approach; - demonstrate leadership, management, and teaching abilities in advanced nursing practice; - assume leadership, responsibility, and accountability for holistic therapeutic interventions within or across levels of care for diverse clients including individuals, families, groups, or communities; - 4. participate in professional nursing organizations and political arenas; - 5. participate in research and utilize research findings; - communicate scholarly ideas and professional knowledge to colleagues, other disciplines, and the public; - provide leadership in collaboration with clients and other health care professionals in the planning and delivery of holistic health care that is responsive to changing needs and societal trends; - examine critically the health of populations and related health care issues; and - demonstrate lifelong personal and professional learning.
+The master's program is designed to prepare graduates to - synthesize advanced knowledge using concepts, theories, principles, and research from nursing, humanities, and sciences to develop advanced nursing practice knowledge which emphasizes the holistic approach; - 2. demonstrate leadership, management, and teaching abilities in advanced nursing practice; - assume leadership, responsibility, and accountability for holistic therapeutic interventions within or across levels of care for diverse clients including individuals, families, groups, or communities; - participate in professional nursing organizations and political arenas; - 5. participate in research and utilize research findings; - communicate scholarly ideas and professional knowledge to colleagues, other disciplines, and the public; - provide leadership in collaboration with clients and other health care professionals in the planning and delivery of holistic health care that is responsive to changing needs and societal trends; - 8. examine critically the health of populations and related health care issues; and - 9. demonstrate lifelong personal and professional learning.

 Functional Areas.
 The curriculum also provides creative study in teaching, management, and clinical nurse practitioner role, including adult, pediatrics, women's health, psychiatric, and family.
 In addition, students may pursue special interests, such as health problems of selected groups, or unique aspects of the student's area of concentration.
-MASTER OF SCIENCE See pages 97-99 for information on the M.S. degree.
+MASTER OF SCIENCE See "Master's Degrees," page 98, for general requirements.